-- A small table will be placed at each communion station with an unfolded corporal and a bottle of hand sanitizer. - The number of communion stations and ministers of communion should be limited so the 6-foot distance can be maintained at all times. - Ministers of Holy Communion are required to wear a mask.
-Ministers should sanitize their hands before and after distributing Holy Communion. - The priest or the deacon takes his place next to the communion station. - The faithful remove their face coverings as they approach the priest. - The faithful receive Holy Communion in the normal way.
-If the priest senses his fingers have made contact with a person's hands or mouth, he is to pause, place the ciborium on the corporal, and use hand sanitizer.
+- Holy Communion should be given to the people only by the consecrated host; there will be no sharing of the communion cup. - A sufficient quantity of hosts for the faithful should be consecrated at the Mass but placed on a corporal on the side of the altar to allow the priest to consecrate the main host without fear of breathing on the hosts for the faithful. - A small table will be placed at each communion station with an unfolded corporal and a bottle of hand sanitizer. - The number of communion stations and ministers of communion should be limited so the 6-foot distance can be maintained at all times. - Ministers of Holy Communion are required to wear a mask.
+Ministers should sanitize their hands before and after distributing Holy Communion. - The priest or the deacon takes his place next to the communion station. - The faithful remove their face coverings as they approach the priest. - The faithful receive Holy Communion in the normal way.2 If the priest senses his fingers have made contact with a person's hands or mouth, he is to pause, place the ciborium on the corporal, and use hand sanitizer.
 He may repeat this as often as he judges necessary during the distribution of Holy Communion.
 It is not necessary for him to use hand sanitizer between each communicant, unless he actually makes contact.